Mesuva/anatomy_theme/README.md

 The package could be used as the starting point for a new theme add-on, or simply referred to for learning purposes.

-The theme outlined is intentionally very simple, and does not utilise more advanced themeing features such as editable theme settings/colors.
+The theme outlined is intentionally very simple, and does not utilise more advanced theming features such as editable theme settings/colors.
 Is is a complete example however, and requires no more than basic CSS and HTML skills to extend and use for custom purposes.

 ## Location within concrete5's directory and installation